tlodge/databox-sdk-tutorial/overview/sdk/index.md

 title: sdk overview
 ---

 What follows is an overview of the sdk, and the features it provides for app development.
-It is worth noting from the outset that the SDK is no silver bullet; it is well suited to building lightweight apps that operate on data to perform actuation or data visualisation; more complex apps (e.g. those that require significant user interaction, or complex data processing) will inevitably require developers to fall back to text editors and raw code; there are good examples of databox apps written in a variety of languages at the main [databox repo](https://github.com/me-box)
+It is worth noting from the outset that the SDK is no silver bullet; it is well suited to building lightweight apps that operate on data to perform actuation or data visualisation; more complex apps (e.g. those that require significant user interaction, or complex data processing) will inevitably require developers to fall back to code; there are good examples of databox apps written in a variety of languages at the main [databox repo](https://github.com/me-box)

 <figure class="figure">
   <img src="/images/overview/workflow.svg" class="thumbnail" alt="databox sdk">